caidychen/RxCloudFirestore/README.md

 ### Important Notes
 - All Firestore callbacks happen on their own threads (not the main thread).
 So if your observer needs to perform tasks on the main thread, make sure you **observeOn(MainScheduler.instance)**
-- If your model has a child object, that child also needs to conform SnapshotCodable (but does not need to conform FirestoreCollection since it is not a collection type).
+- If your model has a child object, that child also needs to conform to SnapshotCodable (but does not need to conform to FirestoreCollection since it is not a collection type).